zimolzak/psci-resource-proposal/README.md

 3. Respond effectively when opportunities for improvement are discovered.

-The *Measure Dx Checklist* will aid participating facilities in assessing their readiness to start the project and where further efforts may be required before beginning.
+The *Measure Dx General Organizational Readiness Checklist* will aid participating facilities in assessing their readiness to start the project and where further efforts may be required before beginning.